 Are your kids a little restless?
-If you’re looking for new activities and places to hang out with your tots, kids, tweens, or teens, this guide will help you get past the cabin fever and do a little family bonding that’s fun, not forced.
+If you have some free time from your busy schedule and now looking for places to hang out with your tots, kids, tweens, or teens, this guide will help you get past the cabin fever and do a little family bonding that’s fun, not forced.

 Each chapter is organized by topic so you can find what you’re looking for quickly.